 Landmarks Illinois inspires people to save historic places that matter.
 Emerging from the fight to save the Chicago Stock Exchange Building, today Landmarks Illinois is a statewide nonprofit organization serving thousands of members, real estate professionals, property owners and policymakers.

 An invaluable resource for SAIC students and the public alike, the Visiting Artists Program fosters a greater understanding and appreciation of contemporary art and culture through discourse.
 VAP arranges studio critiques and roundtable discussions for SAIC students, providing them with direct access to world-renowned speakers working across disciplines.

-The William Bronson and Grayce Slovet Mitchell Lecture Series brings together contemporary experts in the areas of architecture, design and systems planning.
-The lecture series takes place in the LeRoy Neiman Center on Thursday evenings, unless otherwise noted.
-It is free and open to the public.
+The William Bronson and Grayce Slovet Mitchell Lecture Series brings together contemporary experts in the areas of architecture, design, and systems planning.
+The lecture series takes place in the LeRoy Neiman Center and it is always free and open to the public.